 Legal basis for collecting your Personal Data

 We are committed to collecting and using your personal data in accordance with applicable data protection laws.
-We will only collect, use, share and generally process your personal data where we are satisfied that we have an appropriate legal basis to do this, for instance, where you have provided your consent to us using the personal data for specified purposes; our use of your personal Information is necessary to provide you with the service under our contract with you; our use of your personal data is necessary to fulfill our statutory obligations with our regulators, tax officials, law enforcement bodies, or otherwise meet our legal responsibilities; and our use of your personal data is in our legitimate interest as a commercial organization.
+We will only collect, use, share and generally process your personal data where we are satisfied that we have an appropriate legal basis to do this, for instance, where you have provided your consent to us using the personal data for specified purposes; our use of your personal Information is necessary to provide you with the service under our contract with you; our use of your personal data is necessary to fulfil our statutory obligations with our regulators, tax officials, law enforcement bodies, or otherwise meet our legal responsibilities; and our use of your personal data is in our legitimate interest as a commercial organization.

 Retention of Personal Data